Jamesllllllllll/credit-card-checker/README.md

 ***

+I solved this without checking the hints (or the Codecademy forums or Discord, for that matter).

+***

 ### Next Steps:

 1. ~~Create findInvalidCards() that looks through an array of card numbers and returns an array of invalid card numbers.~~
 2. ~~Create idInvalidCardCompanies() that returns which companies are issuing invalid numbers.~~
+3. Checking challenge project hints and getting a code review from the forums.
+(I solved this without checking the hints (or the Codecademy forums or Discord, for that matter))

 ### Extra: